 By studying Music, you will also be developing your skills in the areas of planning and organisation, communication and confidence, teamwork and independence, analysis and research, all of which prepare you for life after Kendrick.
+It is a great addition to other academically rigorous subjects, as well as practical ones, and helps you stand out in job and university applications, whilst also being great for your mental wellbeing.

 A Level Music gives a secure foundation for students wishing to pursue Music at degree level, whether at university or conservatoire.
-A vast majority of those that study Music go on to study it at prestigious conservatoires and universities each year.
+A vast majority of those that study Music go on to study it at prestigious conservatoires and universities each year or continue with it alongside their degrees in other subject areas.